 Just to add some complexity to this, axial loads that are offset from the center of the axis, like a bevel gear, have a “moment force” applied to the inner race.
 When a moment force is applied, the load distribution on the bearing’s rolling elements isn’t as uniform.

 One special type of bearing axial load (or thrust load) is called preload.

-This is a predetermined load that is applied to a bearing and is separate from system loads.
+Bearing preload is a predetermined load that is applied to a bearing and is separate from application loads.
 Adding a preload establishes an optimal synergy between the rolling elements and the bearing races.

 - Protects from excessive skidding

-- Increases the system’s rigidity, decreases application vibrations and sliding friction
+- Increases rigidity, decreases vibration and sliding friction

 - High running accuracy – even if load conditions keep changing